ultrabug/ultrabug.fr/docs/Tech Blog/2017/2017-05-12-hardening-ssh-authentication-using-yubikey-12.md

 - This method is still quite complex to setup but allows you to use the [cheaper U2F only Yubikeys](https://www.yubico.com/product/fido-u2f-security-key/).
 - The [second method based on PIV](http://www.ultrabug.fr/hardening-ssh-authentication-using-yubikey-22/) is the solution we chose as it fits better our use cases and ecosystem.

+!!! note
-> _ADVISE: keep a root SSH session to your servers while deploying/testing this so you can revert any change you make and avoid to lock yourself out of your servers._
+    Keep a root SSH session to your servers while deploying/testing this so you can revert any change you make and avoid to lock yourself out of your servers.

 ## Setup pam_ssh